CillianFn/personal-site/README.md

 ## Personal Website

 This website was created using React and MDBootstrap.
-Hosted using Netlify.
+Hosted using Netlify and deployed on merge.
+(No longer hosted as of 2021)

+## TODO

+Update content and add testing